-The Group will continue to focus and expand on our core business in the design, development and manufacturing of test probes and test sockets for the global market.
-The Company will also keep the eyes open for any other potential businesses to explore should it fits our portfolio.
+The Group will continue to focus and expand on our core business in design, development and manufacturing of test probes and test sockets for the global market.
+While staying focused on our core business, the Company will be opened to any potential business to explore should it fit our portfolio.

-With the newly launched products that set new performance benchmark and the adoption of these products by many major semiconductors players, the Board expects the Company to grow at a faster pace in financial year 2015 as we had earned the trust of our customers.
+With the newly launched products that set new performance benchmark and the adoption of these products by many major semiconductors players, the Board expects the Company to grow at a faster pace in financial year 2016 as we had earned the trust of our customers.
 Our products are now selected and specified by major semiconductors companies to facilitate test and screen for defective microchips for major companies in the mobile devices and automotive industry.
-This further recognises the Group as an important world player in the High Performance Test Socket category and not just a regional player and a supplier of choice.
+This further recognises the Group as an important world player in the High Performance Test Socket category and a supplier of choice.
 We will continue to develop new designs and solutions to cater for new devices packaging with smaller pad sizes and finer pitching.
-These newly introduced products will be aggressively promoted and are expected to contribute positively to our financial year 2015 performance.
+These newly introduced products will be aggressively promoted and are expected to contribute positively to our financial year 2016 performance.
+In financial year 2016, we intend to put in more effort in territorial expansion into Europe, China and Japan.

-In view of the continued uncertain economic scenario and the pending legal case, the Group will continue to implement stringent cost control in our internal control measures through lean programs.
+The Group will continue to improve our internal control and efficiency through lean manufacturing programs.
 A strong commitment in containing cost and eliminating waste will ensure our Company to have sufficient resources for product innovation and market expansion, not for immediate future, but to build ourselves into a stronger company.

-We foresee that financial year 2015 will be a very challenging and a breakthrough year for us.
+We foresee that financial year 2016 will be a very challenging and a breakthrough year for us.
 We are well positioned to capitalise on the next phase of growth through innovation and business excellence.